TheBelgarion/PoeHarvestList/README.md

 # How to setup

-1) download anythere you like
+1) download anywhere you like
 2) start by doubleclicking after you installed AHK

 # How to Use